Last Updated: May 2026

 Security of Your Personal Data

-The security of Your Personal Data is important to TeenHealthInsight, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-While TeenHealthInsight strives to use commercially acceptable means to protect Your Personal Data, TeenHealthInsight cannot guarantee its absolute security.
+No method of transmission over the Internet or method of electronic storage is 100% secure.
+While we strive to use commercially acceptable means to protect personal data, we cannot guarantee its absolute security.

 GDPR Compliance Statement